See How One Company Saved 92% of Time in Lease Processing

 How One Company Saved 92% Time in Buying and Selling Oil and Gas Leases

 One of the largest, publicly traded operators in the Permian basin had an extensive backlog of unstructured acquisition and lease records, including more than two thousand leases related to assets in the Permian Basin and the San Juan Basin.

 This represented nearly half a million pages of lease documents.
 The Permian operator turned to BIS who processed the vast volume of unstructured data at its DMC facility.

 Within days, the operator received an SQL extraction file containing structured lease data that could be loaded directly into its land database.

 Estimated Time Savings:

 Whether you are looking to rapidly evaluate deal potential or seamlessly onboard acquisition data, Grooper and our turnkey data processing solutions will improve your competitive edge and get new assets up and running faster than ever.

-Contact us today to see for yourself how BIS and Grooper accelerates A&D process, minimizes G&A, and reduces risk.
+Contact us today to see for yourself how BIS and Grooper accelerates A&D process, minimizes G&A, improves pipeline integrity, and reduces risk.